Leveraging Multi-Modal Information to Enhance Dataset Distillation: Introduction

-Recent advances in dataset distillation have primarily focused on two key directions: matching-based methods~\cite{zhao2020dataset,zhao2021dataset,zhao2023DM,cazenavette2022dataset} and generative model priors~\cite{cazenavette2023generalizing,su2024d}, both of which aim to generate synthetic datasets that closely approximate real data distributions.
-Matching-based methods optimize the alignment between real and synthetic images, ensuring that the distilled dataset preserves essential structural and statistical properties.
-These approaches have shown effectiveness in image-only datasets by directly optimizing synthetic samples against real data distributions.
-Meanwhile, generative model priors leverage GAN-based or diffusion models to synthesize high-quality samples, capturing complex variations in the data.
-While both techniques have demonstrated success in image-based tasks, they largely overlook the potential benefits of multi-modal information.
-Recent multi-modal methods~\cite{xu2024low, wu2023vision} have introduced image-text similarity objectives in vision language tasks.
-To the best of our knowledge, our approach is the first to comprehensively leverage multi-modal data, such as caption descriptions and object-centric features, from the widely-used ImageNet-1K dataset to assist the distillation process.
+Recent approaches of dataset distillation can be broadly categorized into two directions: matching-based methods~\cite{zhao2020dataset,zhao2021dataset,zhao2023DM,cazenavette2022dataset} and methods using generative models~\cite{cazenavette2023generalizing,su2024d}.
+Matching-based methods optimize the alignment between real and synthetic images.
+In contrast, other approaches leverage pretrained GAN-based or diffusion models to assist the generation of high quality images.
+While both techniques have demonstrated success in image classification, the potential benefits of multi-modal information have been overlooked.
+Recent works~\cite{xu2024low, wu2023vision} have explored image-text similarity objectives similar to vision language tasks.
+However, the direct utilization of multi-modal data on large-scale datasets remains unexplored.
+A major challenge is the lack of ground truth annotations for multi-modal information in most datasets.
+To overcome this limitation, we utilize state-of-the-art methods~\cite{wang2024instancediffusion,zhang2024recognize,ren2024grounded,kirillov2023segment,li2023blip} to generate captions, segmentation masks and bounding boxes for real images.
+To the best of our knowledge, our approach is the first to comprehensively leverage multi-modal data, such as caption descriptions and object-centric masks, to the ImageNet-1K dataset for the purpose of dataset distillation.

-Building on this insight, we propose a multi-modal dataset distillation framework that integrates diverse data modalities, such as caption descriptions, segmentation masks, and bounding boxes, into the distillation process.
-By incorporating multi-modal cues, our approach enables the model to learn from a more comprehensive representation of the dataset, rather than relying solely on image information.
-Caption features provide high-level semantic understanding, masks and bounding boxes help localize important regions within images, all contributing to a more informative synthetic dataset.
-This integration not only enhances feature learning but also improves model robustness in downstream tasks, making dataset distillation more scalable and effective beyond conventional image-based methods.